Amir-Hossein-shamsi/fiber_restapi/README.md

 # Restful api with fiber framwork and postgres

 - this is a very simple restapi with go
- - routes sucha as: * create and getAll *
+- routes sucha as: _ create and getAll _
+- inorder to run : `go run src/index`